safespring/docs/content/backup/install/windows.md

 ![License fail dialogue](../../images/TBMRfail.png)

 ## Report problems
-In case of reporting a problem please include ALL logfiles from %TEMP% named IPnett*.*, BaaS*.* and Cristie*.*.
+In case of reporting a problem please include ALL logfiles from %TEMP% named Safespring*.*, BaaS*.* and Cristie*.*.

 ## Simple launch script
 This script will start a incremental backup and keep the window open until it's manually closed.
 This makes it possible to verify a successful backup.
 Feel free to modify to your own needs.
 (Right click and 'Save target as...')
 [Download here](https://api.cloud.ipnett.se/dist/installer/RunBaaS.cmd).